ratchet-stpup/CinnamonTools/applets/0dyseus@WallpaperChangerApplet/PROTOTYPE_ISSUE_TRACKING.md

 - Possibility to create and switch between several profiles.
 A profile is simply a list of images and/or folders containing images that this applet will use to switch the wallpaper.
 - Possibility to preview the next wallpaper from this applet menu.
 - Wallpapers can be switched on demand from the controls found in this applet menu.
-- The wallpapers rotation can be alphabetically or random.
+- The wallpapers rotation can be alphabetical or random.
 - The wallpapers rotation can be defined by an interval in seconds or hourly.
 - Possibility to open the next or current wallpapers from this applet menu.
 - Possibility to display a notification every time the wallpaper is switched.